tailwindlabs/tailwindcss/source/docs/pseudo-class-variants.blade.md

 ---

-## Default Variants Reference
+## Default variants reference

 Due to file-size considerations, Tailwind does not generate `active`, `group-hover`, or `focus-within` variants for any utilities by default.

-To customize your variants configuration for your project, see the [configuring variants documentation](/docs/configuring-variants).
+To configure which variants are enabled for your project, see the [configuring variants documentation](/docs/configuring-variants).

 | Core Plugin            | Hover   | Focus   |
 | ---------------------- | ------- | ------- |